Bitlatte/S.H.I.T/README.md

 Fuck that.

-This is SHIT SSG.
-It's a Static HTML Is Terrific Site Generator.
+This is SHIT.
+It's a simple static site generator.
 It's small.
 It's simple.
 It turns your Markdown into HTML and then politely fucks off.
 Nothing fancy, just the basics to get your shit online.

 # What is this SHIT?
-SHIT SSG is a command-line tool written in Go that takes your content (mostly Markdown), shoves it through some templates, and spits out a folder full of static HTML files.
+SHIT is a command-line tool written in Go that takes your content (mostly Markdown), shoves it through some templates, and spits out a folder full of static HTML files.
 You know, for a website.

 It's designed for when you just want to write some stuff and have it look vaguely presentable without selling your soul to a JavaScript ecosystem.